 In our opinion, the best way to see Ha-long Bay is on a traditional Chinese Junker boat.
 Sail the calm bay and explore hidden caves during the day, before enjoying dinner under the stars on an evening and sleep in a quiet spot of the bay.

 With over 100 cruises to choose from in the area, it can be tough to make a decision!
-We’ve put together a recommendation guide for every budget, showing the best cruises based on traveller reviews and our own experience.
+We’ve put together a recommendation guide for every budget, showing each of the best Halong bay cruise options, based on traveller reviews and our own experience.
 The good news is that most cruise itineraries are very similar depending on how many nights you choose to sail, meaning your only consideration is budget, level of luxury you want and ship reviews.

 2 days 1 night